krishna201294/linux/README.md

 ## Question 4

-The most frequent exit type is for exit code = 48. <br>
+The most frequent exit type is for exit code = 48 with the total exits as 384399 <br>
-The least frequent exit type is for exit code = 29.
+The least frequent exit type is for exit code = 29 for which the total exits occured were 2.
+Also, a number of other exit types never occured and they recorded as 0 total exits.

 # Assignment 4 - Nested Paging vs. Shadow Paging